padloc/docs/manual/locking-and-unlocking/index.md

 - Secure physical and remote access to your device
 - Make sure your swap space is encrypted
-- Prefer to use the native apps that aren't based on Electron
+- Prefer to use the apps that aren't based on Electron or Tauri